-- During the written examination, at least one examiner is present in the room where the written examination is being held. - On behalf of the Examination Board, the invigilators appointed for this purpose are charged with maintaining order during the written examination.
-The invigilators should comply with any instructions given by the examiner.
-The examiner may also be an invigilator. - Every candidate in the examination should comply with the instructions of the examiner or the invigilator.
-If a candidate in the examination does not comply with the instructions of the examiner or the invigilator, or does not obey his /her request, the examiner may exclude him/her from taking further part in the examination, with the consequence that no result will be established. - During the examination, the candidate in the examination must, on the request of the examiner or the invigilator, prove his/her identity with a valid proof of registration (student card) or another legally valid proof of identity. - 5 On the table of the candidate there must be nothing other than: the valid proof of registration (student card) or another legally valid proof of identity, the proof of application, the assignment, the paper for working out the assignments, writing materials and a ruler.
-With the permission of the examiner, there may also be: a calculator, literature and other study materials, exclusively for the candidate's own use.
-It is not permitted to carry or make use of a message-watch, pre-programmed calculator, buzzer or mobile telephone or any other comparable appliances in the examination room. - A candidate in the examination is obliged, on request of the examiner or the invigilator, to show, and if requested, to hand over, the materials that he/she has with him/her. - 7 Only the paper provided by EUR is to be used for the written examination.
-The use of the candidate's own paper is not permitted. - A candidate in the examination should write his/her name, signature and student /examination number on each sheet of paper that is handed in.
-The examiner or the invigilator checks whether this has been done correctly before the examination is handed in to him/her.
-The draft copy should also be handed in to the examiner or the invigilator.
+- During the written examination, at least one examiner is present in the room where the written examination is being held. - On behalf of the Examination Board, the invigilators appointed for this purpose are charged with maintaining order during the written test.
+An examiner may act as invigilator. - Every student should comply with the instructions of the invigilator.
+If a student does not comply with the instructions of the invigilator, or does not obey his /her request, the invigilator may exclude him/her from taking further part in the test, with the consequence that no result will be established. - During the written test, the student must, at the request of the examiner or the invigilator, prove his/her identity with a valid proof of registration (student card) or another legally valid proof of identity. - 5 Only a valid proof of registration (student card), another legally valid proof of identity, the registration verification, the exam paper and answer sheet, writing materials and a ruler may be placed on the candidate's desk.
+No study material such as a (graphical) calculator, literature or other sources of information may be placed on the student's desk unless explicitly authorized by the examiner in advance and stated on the front page of the test paper.
+These study aids (without any notes on them) are solely for the student's own use.
+During the examination the candidate is not allowed to make use of a dictionary.
+In addition, a maximum of one cold snack and one bottle of non-alcoholic drink are allowed for own use.
+The use of food and drink should not in any way cause inconvenience, at the discretion of the principal invigilator.

+- 6 A student taking part in the test is obliged, on request of the invigilator, to show, and if requested, to hand over, the materials that he/she has with him/her. - 7 Only the paper provided by EUR is to be used for the written test.
+The use of the student's own paper is not permitted. - A student taking part in the written test should write his/her name, signature and student /examination number on each sheet of paper that is handed in.
+The invigilator checks whether this has been done correctly before the test is handed in to him/her. - The head of the Department Exam Administration can, with the approval of the Examination Board, establish specific rules concerning the order during the written test in the Van der Goot (former M-) Building, by virtue of the Teaching and Examination Regulations of the programme and the Rules and Guidelines of the Examination Board.
+These specific rules will be announced in a proper manner in sufficient time.